brucefoster/REST-ITS/README.md

 #### How to run
 * Download and copy to local path contents of "master";
-* Run RESTITS Core with Node.JS:
+* Run RESTTIS Core with Node.JS:
 ```
 node node-server.js
 ```
-* RESTITS control panel is now available at
+* RESTTIS control panel is now available at
 ```
 http://localhost:8020/
 ```

 #### How to use
-As for now, with RESTITS you can send requests to REST API using POST, GET, PUT, DELETE methods with managable parameters and optional Basic Authentication and custom headers features.
+As for now, with RESTTIS you can send requests to REST API using POST, GET, PUT, DELETE methods with managable parameters and optional Basic Authentication and custom headers features.
 These options are available directly from home page at `http://localhost:8020/`.